NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 Merely having an identifier and detailed metadata is not enough.
 The highest quality and most comprehensive datasets or digital resources are essentially useless if users are unaware of their existence.
 The process of ensuring discoverability of digital resources, particularly scholarly research data, is a critical step in facilitating efficient access and utilization of valuable information.

-There are various methods that address this issue:
+There are various methods that address this issue, such as indexing, specializes repositories, and cross-linling refences.

+::::::::::::::::::::::::::::::::::::: callout

 - **Indexing:** Search engines send out crawlers that analyze web content, index it, and make it searchable.
 For scholarly research data, specialized indexing approaches tailored to the academic domain are necessary.